 We plan to build on our existing platforms to produce biosimilar products in the future.
 In 2010, Congress amended the PHSA to create an abbreviated approval pathway for follow-on biologics.
 This approval pathway is available for "biosimilar" products, which are products that are highly similar to previously approved biologics notwithstanding minor differences in inactive components.
 The process for bringing a biosimilar product to market is uncertain and may be drawn out for an extended period of time.
-The FDA is in the process of publishing regulations governing this process and only 16 biosimilar applications have been approved as of December 31, 2018.
 Approval of biosimilar applications may be delayed by exclusivity on the BLA for the reference product for up to 12 years.
 Biosimilar applicants are also subjected to a patent resolution process that will require biosimilar applicants to share the contents of their application and information concerning its manufacturing processes with counsel for the company holding the BLA for the reference drug and to engage in a patent litigation process that could delay or prevent the commercial launch of a product for many years.

 Biosimilar products are not presumed to be substitutable for the reference drug under the Biologics Price Competition and Innovation Act, or BPCIA.
 Biosimilar applicants must seek a separate FDA determination that they are "interchangeable" with the reference drug, meaning that they can be expected to produce the same clinical result in any given patient without an increase in risk due to switching from the brand product.
-None of the 16 biosimilar products that have been approved by the FDA have been approved as "interchangeable" and therefore, are not substitutable for the referenced drug.
-The statutory standards for determining biosimilarity and interchangeability are broad and uncertain, and the FDA has broad discretion to determine the nature and extent of product characterization, nonclinical testing and clinical testing on a product-by-product basis.
+The first interchangeable biosimilar product, an insulin glargine product, was approved in July 2021.
+The statutory standards for determining biosimilarity and interchangeability are broad and subject to change, and the FDA has broad discretion to determine the nature and extent of product characterization, nonclinical testing and clinical testing on a product-by-product basis.